 Follow in the footsteps of Darwin with a visit to the volcanic Galapagos Islands, home to penguins, sea lions, humpback whales and much more.

 Take a dip in the warm waters of the Indian Ocean and enjoy a swim with thousands of brightly coloured fish and if you are lucky, in the South Ari Atoll, Whale sharks!
 So well-known for its vibrant sea life, snorkeling tours are a popular activity here with tourists – just be sure to request a snorkel spot with minimal current if you are on one of your first snorkel outings!

-Pretty much anywhere off the Hawaiian coast is ideal for snorkeling but Big Island is the most renowned location, where at Kealakekua Bay you will enjoy exploring the underwater state home to coral gardens, fish galore and even manta rays!
+Pretty much anywhere off the Hawaiian coast is ideal for snorkeling but Big Island is the most renowned location, where at Kealakekua Bay you will enjoy exploring the underwater state home to coral gardens, fish galore, and even manta rays!
 Start planning your trip to The Big Island Hawaii or Maui here!

 Indonesia is made up of over 18,000 islands – which means you can be guaranteed some incredible snorkeling and diving in hundreds of locations.
 But for the most incredible sites, head to Raja Ampat (above) or Komodo Island.

 Dubbed as one of the most popular snorkeling destinations in the world, it’s easy to see why when you head out to the crystal clear blue waters and shallow reefs!